 The above warning is a pretty standard warning for high voltage work.
 An electrified tube amplifier chassis has many hazards that will bite you if you work on them long enough.
 Ask any amp tech about his adventures with high voltage and you'll get some interesting stories.
 The info on this page is meant as a warning to the many hazards inside a tube amplifier.
 In the USA there is mains voltage on the power switch & fuse at 125 volts and 15 amps (up to 250v in other countries).
-The power transformer high voltage secondary puts out up to 900 volts AC.
+The power transformer high voltage secondary puts out up to 700 volts AC.
 The DC power supply can generate over 500 volts DC.
-The filter caps can store that 500 volts DC for days at a time, even when the amp is unplugged.
+The filter caps can store that DC for days at a time, even when the amp is unplugged.

 Use one hand to work on a powered amp chassis.
 Put one hand in your pocket.
 Seriously.
 An amplifier metal chassis is a near perfect ground.
 If one hand is touching the chassis when the other hand encounters high voltage the current will travel up your arm and across your chest and can easily stop your heart.
 Don't hold or touch a guitar either because if it's plugged in to any amp the guitar will be an excellent ground.

 Use a clip-on ground probe for your multimeter so you can use just one hand to take measurements.

 Always be aware of the position of the always hot power and standby switch terminals.
 They are often placed near the chassis edge and are easy to make contact with when resting a hand on the chassis.